Why Nvidia Stock Dropped Again Today

 *Stock Advisor returns as of January 10, 2022

 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool owns and recommends Nvidia and SoftBank Group Corp.
-The Motley Fool recommends Softbank Group.
+The Motley Fool owns and recommends Intel and Nvidia.
+The Motley Fool recommends the following options: long January 2023 $57.50 calls on Intel and short January 2023 $57.50 puts on Intel.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.